rickballard/CoCache/Recovery/Strays/Strays__CrossRepo__CrossRepo__Insights__BN_Story_being-noname_v1.0.md

 > A girl without a name learns how names can be found, chosen, and earned.

-_This narrative is part of CoCivium’s “Human Touch” track—stories that ground the technical stack in lived, felt experience._
+_This narrative is part of CoCivium™’s “Human Touch” track—stories that ground the technical stack in lived, felt experience._

 - **Theme:** identity, dignity, agency, belonging